DIY Jellyfish Costumes

 I was inspired by pictures of jellyfish costumes that I saw on other websites, plus the fact that they glow!
 I was going for something not too expensive and also not heavy or cumbersome so I decided to use a hybrid of methods I found on the web and added my own twist.

-Inexpensive hat with a brim from party store (choose one that fits you well)
+- Inexpensive hat with a brim (choose one that fits you well)

 Started with the cowboy hat (sombrero seemed to flimsy as I wanted to be able to move about and dance easily).